Jingu Stadium: in-depth

 MY FAVORITE SEATS

-Day games are rare, but the third base side will be in the shade for most of the afternoon thanks to the buildings behind the third base side.
+Day games are rare, but the third base side will be in the shade for most of the afternoon thanks to the buildings next to the stadium.
 The following are specific areas I like to sit when watching.

 The S2 Reserved seats give a really good view of the overall action (numbered ③ and marked in purple on the seating chart)